 Alex Prates is a 3rd degree Brazilian Jiu Jitsu Black Belt, Former Mixed Martial Arts and Jiu Jitsu competitor.
 He is now one of the most successful BJJ and MMA coaches in Australia.
 Alex’s attention to technique and details as well as a passion to coach is undeniable.
 His top priority is always to help improve our student’s game.
-Alex is the current 2014 NRL premiers South Sydney Rabbitohs Tackling Coach.
+Alex is the former Tackling Coach for 2014 NRL premiers South Sydney Rabbitohs.

 Robert Whittaker is a professional mixed martial artist fighting out of Sydney.
-He competes in the middleweight division of the Ultimate Fighting Championship, where he is the current interim Middleweight Champion.
+He competes in the middleweight division of the Ultimate Fighting Championship (UFC), where he is the current #1 Middleweight contender.
 As well as being one of the best fighters on the planet Rob is an avid martial artist and teacher.
 Rob coaches the Gracie Jiu Jitsu classes at Gracie Smeaton Grange as well as working as a consultant for TAFE NSW.
 His role extends to remote indigenous communities Australia wide.
 Rob’s passion and dedication to his craft is exemplified in his discipline, passion and care when teaching Gracie Jiu Jitsu to both beginners and advanced alike.

 Thought of starting Brazilian Jiu Jitsu or Wrestling but are unsure if you would like this Martial Art?
 Come train with us for free.
 Without obligation, no pressure!!